01100100/blog/content/posts/kreuzungen.md

 This approach eliminates the need for users to manually check activities on [https://kreuzungen.world](https://kreuzungen.world).
 After a one-time authorization of Kreuzungen with the "Upload your activities from Kreuzungen to Strava" scope set, users should receive automatic and consistent updates about the waterways on their Strava profile, for life.

 The enriched activity descriptions are then visible to all on the Strava platform, potentially inspiring others to explore Kreuzungen and join a new community of river lovers.
+More people  using the kreuzungen.world with strava means more people will see the app, meaning more people will use the app, and so on.
+Viva la Kreuzungen!

 ### Refactor